Enter Beautiful Scotland

 Judging will take place at the beginning of August for the prestigious trophies within 13 different categories.
 These categories are based on electoral roll population size, ranging from Wee Villages to Cities, and there are additional prizes for outstanding effort in specific areas such as biodiversity, sustainability and tourism.
 A selection of winners are nominated to represent Scotland in the following years’ RHS Britain in Bloom finals.

-This year the theme is 'birds, bees and trees'.
-Every group will be send a packet of native Scottish wildflower seeds (from Scotia Seeds).
-Have a look at some of the ideas we have pulled together to get you started.
+This year the theme is 'Year of Young People'.
+Every group will be send a packet of sunflower seeds and we have created a document with ideas we have pulled together to get you started.

 We would love to hear your plans and share your projects and stories of how you celebrate this theme.
 Please email us at email@example.com throughout the year so we can share your progress through our social media channels - you never know who you might inspire!

-You can find all the information you need to take part in Beautiful Scotland in our 2017 Guidance for Beautiful Scotland entrants.
+You will find all the information you need to take part in Beautiful Scotland in our '2018 Beautiful Scotland Guidance for Entrants' available to download from this page.

 In line with other Britain in Bloom regions and nations, there is an entry fee to take part in Beautiful Scotland.
 We will always strive to keep these as low as possible.
 Your group will be invoiced in May after registration closes.